MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 ![image-20231201091148596](images/image-20231201091148596.png)

-When it comes time to upload changes to the cloud, there is an opportunity for a mishap!
+When it comes time to upload changes to the cloud, there is an opportunity for a mishap（灾祸）!
 Alice might copy all her local files into the cloud, causing it to contain version 5D only.
 Later Alice syncs from the cloud to her laptop, potentially overwriting version 5L, losing the worthwhile changes.
 What Alice really wants here is a *merge*, to create a new version based on the two version 5’s.

 At this point, considering just the scenario of one programmer working alone, we already have a list of operations that should be supported by a version control scheme: